Auckland

 This is a specialised programme of courses (SBB, SBA, SBE) designed for entrepreneurs and anyone intending to complete a Bachelor of Commerce (Business).
 The comprehensive programme is structured so that on completion of two or three commerce subjects, students will have the requirements to meet University Entrance for at least three subject areas.
 Students in the School of Business also have opportunities to be awarded monetary Scholarships to a number of universities.
 The programme is enhanced by real-life experiences of the business world through speakers, mentors, and trips organised through business leaders, occuring weekly.

-You need to choose ALL 3 School of Business courses SBA, SBE and SBA
+You need to choose 2 of the 3 School of Business courses SBA, SBE and SBA - 1 must be SBB

 School Of Business - ECONOMICS - Level 3